Explore ways to buy Grammarly stock as we approach the Grammarly IPO date. Get access to select pre-IPO companies at Equitybee.

 The most likely way investors will be able to own Grammarly stock is to wait for the IPO and buy shares after the company goes public.
 There may be other opportunities to own the stock before the IPO.

-1. Buy Grammarly Pre-IPO
+1. Buy Grammarly stock pre-IPO

 Grammarly stock may become available on pre-IPO investing platforms before the IPO.
+Investors can monitor pre-IPO investing platforms such as Hiive, Forge Global, EquityZen, and Linqto for share availability.

-This happens when employees or other early investors want to liquidate a portion of their shares before the public offering.
+Share may become available when employees or other early investors want to liquidate a portion of their shares before the public offering.

 Investors must be accredited to be eligible to buy pre-IPO shares directly.